potterzot/potterzot.github.io/_posts/2015-09-18-dplyr-and-nse-in-r.md

     }
 {% endhighlight %}

 If you're here looking for help, I hope you found it.
-I know it definitely helped me to write it.
+I know it definitely helped me to write this.